sigsep/open-unmix-paper-joss/paper.md

 ### Framework specific vs. framework agnostic

-We choose _PyTorch_ to serve as a reference implementation for this submission due to its balance between simplicity and modularity [openunmixpytorch].
+We choose _PyTorch_ to serve as a reference implementation for this submission due to its balance between simplicity and modularity [@openunmixpytorch].
 Furthermore, we already ported the core model to [NNabla](https://github.com/sigsep/open-unmix-nnabla) and plan to release a port for Tensorflow 2.0, once the framework is released.
 Note that the ports will not include pre-trained models as we cannot make sure the ports would yield identical results, thus leaving a single baseline model for researchers to compare with.

 ### "MNIST-like"